 You task is to find and incorporate what others have written about your topic or subject.
 Use the library's databases to find college-level articles and incorporate parts of those into your paper.
 These will be the sources supporting your thesis.
 Remember, your ideas matter the most!

 Books are a great way to use informative and reliable sources in your paper.
 Besides the suggestions below, the Evans Library has thousands of eBooks on the topic of elections.

-Links below are to streaming media sites, including Films on Demand.
+Links below are to streaming media sites, including a short tutorial on searching and browsing in Films on Demand.